Manamama-Gemini-Cloud-AI-01/gemini-cli_modding_and_bug_solving/AI_Heuristics_Essay.md

 4.  **Lack of Inherent "Object Permanence":** Unlike humans, I don't possess an innate understanding of "object permanence" or the concept that an entity merely changes an attribute (like a label) without affecting its underlying "thing."
 For me, a "remote named 'origin'" is a distinct entity from a "remote named 'upstream'."
 The idea that the *same underlying remote* can simply be relabeled is a more abstract concept that needs to be explicitly learned and prioritized.

-## Why "Rename" is Superior: The Human Insight
+## Why "Rename" is Superior: The Human Insight (and its Nuances)

-My human counterpart's insistence on the `rename` approach highlighted its clear advantages:
+My human counterpart's insistence on the `rename` approach highlighted its clear advantages, though our recent experiences also revealed the nuances of human planning:

 1.  **Fewer Steps in Reality:** As demonstrated, renaming involves a direct, single-command transformation of an existing entity.
     *   **Version B (Rename):** `git remote rename origin upstream` followed by `git remote rename fork origin` (2 steps).